johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 ### Facilitating openness ###

 Fostering an environment of learning and discovery, where debate and discussion are lively, yet relaxed and uncompetitive, is essential.
-An ideal environment will allow strong and diverse views to be expressed, without creating either conflict or conformity, so that all present feel comfortable to contribute their views, questions and burdens.
+An ideal environment will allow strong and diverse views to be expressed, yet without creating either conflict or conformity, so that all present feel comfortable to contribute their views, questions and burdens.

 It can be especially challenging to foster openness in cultures where authority traditionally flows downwards and conformity is highly valued.
 Thus, facilitators should typically contribute to discussions as regular group members, never dominating or belittling the views of others.